 Over 30 arts correspondents travelled from London for the press preview and the exhibition received critical acclaim, with review headlines reading; “Deals with themes you might actually care about” (The Times), “Turner Prize 2017: Older artists, better show” (Financial Times) and “A quiet but powerful Turner Prize” (Apollo Magazine).

 Upon entering the gallery, the Ferens Central Court gallery offered an orientation space for visitors, including a written welcome from the curators, a map and a bespoke bureau which housed the four specially made artists’ films.
 Two editions of a newspaper, The Ferens Echo, were developed by the curators and available for free from the gallery.
 The first edition offered further context including words from the curators, an art quiz and interviews with the artists.
 The second edition was launched at Turner//Return – a free, late night event at the gallery which formed part of the joint Hull 2017 and Hull Culture and Leisure public programme.
-This edition included responses from the curators to some of the best comments left by visitors, reinforcing one of the chosen marketing phrases, “Whatvever you think about Turner Prize 2017, you’re right”.
+This edition included responses from the curators to some of the best comments left by visitors, reinforcing one of the chosen marketing phrases, “Whatever you think about Turner Prize 2017, you’re right”.
 Screens in the central court bureau also showcased comments that were collected through iPads and through physical cards, encouraging discussion and interaction.
 The success of the above highlighted the lack of orientation space when entering the Ferens and the bureau has been donated to the gallery for future use.

 The Turner Prize 2017 learning and engagement programme was a collaboration between Hull 2017 and Heritage Learning, Hull Culture and Leisure’s engagement department.
 Together, we developed an extensive programme of workshops, talks and events for schools and for the public.
 Building on existing Heritage Learning formats, Hull 2017 were able to support our partners by expanding their artist and audience networks, and through underwriting costs so that events were made more financially viable for audiences.
 A large proportion of the public programme was free and the majority of paid events were £5 or under.
 We were able to test innovative ideas that were new to the gallery and to Hull; These risks paid off, with the majority of events selling out within the first week of the exhibition.